-We believe our ability to generate cash from operating activities is one of our fundamental financial strengths.
-In this section, we discuss our ability to generate and access cash to meet business needs.
-We describe actual results in generating and utilizing cash by comparing 2014 to 2013.
-We discuss how we see cash flow being affected for the next 12 months.
-While it is not a certainty, we explain where we think the cash will come from and how we intend to use it.
-Finally, we identify other significant matters that could affect liquidity on an ongoing basis.
+In this section, we discuss our ability to access cash to meet business needs.
+We discuss how we see cash flow being affected for the next twelve months and how we intend to use it.
+We describe actual results in generating and utilizing cash by comparing 2015 to 2014.
+Finally, we identify other significant matters, such as contractual obligations and contingent liabilities and commitments that could affect liquidity on an ongoing basis.